For most of us, it’s tough to make a living writing fiction. Even if you make it, there’s a good chance getting there

 If you subscribe to this site, blog owner Bamidele Onibalusi will periodically send you lists of freelance writing markets and articles about freelancing.
 He does have a book for sale and a membership site, but there’s no pressure at all to do anything, just a lot of great content.
 He has a free list of blogs that pay, which you get when you subscribe (at no charge) to his email list.

 Exactly what it sounds like: a place to find out about contests, grants, and markets.
 It offers three free newsletters and inexpensive e-books for writers.
 The site is run by C. Hope Clark, author of The Shy Writer.

 Dean Wesley Smith and his wife, Kristine Kathryn Rusch, both write prolifically and under multiple pen names.
 Their website is full of valuable information, and they offer a series of live and online workshops that I’d love to take, even though it could take a few years to get through them.
 Many are craft-related, but there are also some about making a living at this crazy business (like Making a Living with Your Writing and Discoverability).
-Smith’s series of blog posts (now books) on Killing the Sacred Cows of Publishing has a lot of good information in it as well, and their anthology magazine, Fiction River, is consistently good.
-I take some of what he says with a grain of salt, though.
+Smith’s series of blog posts (now books) on Killing the Sacred Cows of Publishing has a lot of good information in it as well, and their anthology magazine, Fiction River, is consistently good, although I take some of what he says with a grain of salt.
 He espouses the “write fast and publish it” school of thought.
 It works for him because he’s a long-time pro and has learned how to edit as he goes through a process he calls cycling.
 In my opinion, the years he spent revising his stories and honing his craft gave him the tools he needs to write fast and well.
 For newer writers or for those (like me) whose early drafts need a lot of revision, this can be deadly.
 Know your process.